MaxTalberg/Sudoku-Solver/README.md

 2. **Access the Web Application:**
    - Open a web browser and navigate to http://localhost:8888.
-   - The user interface is invtuitive, uploading a file is performed by drag and drop or by clicking the upload button.
+   - The user interface is intuitive, uploading a file is performed by drag and drop or by clicking the `Choose file` button.
+   - Click `Upload` to upload the puzzle to the board.
+   - Click `Solve` to solve the puzzle.
 ## Running the Sudoku Solver Locally

 This section provides instructions on how to run the Sudoku Solver project directly on your local machine.